TimeMachine1994/081925-SvelteTweb/FIRESTORE_COLLECTIONS_CORE.md

 ### Key Operations

 1. **Stream Creation from Schedule**
-   - Auto-created when memorial service schedule is saved
+   - Auto-created when event service schedule is saved
    - Title generated from service location name
    - `scheduledStartTime` set from service date/time
    - Linked via `calculatorServiceType` and `calculatorServiceIndex`